 Southwest Carbon Offset Program

 The Southwest Carbot Offset Program is a way to minimize your carbon footprint by making donations to environmental programs.
-Through the program, you are able to calculate the estimated carbon emissions for a flight and donate that money.
-As this is through Southwest, you will earn bonus points on your base donation (excluding taxes and fees).
+Through the program, you can calculate the estimated carbon emissions for a flight and donate funds to offset those emissions.

 This program is not tied directly to your flight history.
 Instead, you can search for any flight route that Southwest Airlines has.
 Further, you can donate for more than one flight at a time.
-A small surcharge is added to each donation.
+A small surcharge is added to each donation to cover the costs of running the program.

 Normally, members earn 10 Rapid Rewards points per dollar donated, up to 500 points per month.
-That means you typically earn Rapid Rewards points on up to $50 in donations each month — excluding taxes and fees.
+That means you typically earn Rapid Rewards points on up to $50 in donations each month.

 Donations are made to CHOOOSE, a Norwegian company funneling the money to charitable environmental organizations.
 Programs change from time to time.
 Currently, donations go to the following three programs: